Two-sample Bayesian Nonparametric Hypothesis Testing: Introduction

-Bayesian nonparametrics is a fast developing discipline. \citet{Walker1999} provide a good overview of the field including a nice description of the Polya tree prior.
-While there has been considerable interest in nonparametric inference there has somewhat surprisingly been little written on nonparametric hypothesis testing and most work has concentrated on testing a parametric model versus a nonparametric alternative (the Goodness of Fit problem).
-Initial work on the Goodness of Fit problem was untaken by \cite{FlRiRo96} and \cite{CaPa96} who use a Dirichlet process prior for the alternative distribution and compare to a parametric model.
-In this case, the nonparametric distributions will be discrete and the Bayes factor will include a penalty term for ties.
-The method can lead to misleading results if the data is absolutely continuous.
-This has lead to the development of methods using classes of nonparametric prior that guarantee continuous distributions.
-Dirichlet process mixture model are one class.
+Bayesian nonparametrics is a fast developing discipline, but while there has been considerable interest in nonparametric inference there has somewhat surprisingly been little written on nonparametric hypothesis testing.
+Bayesian parametric hypothesis testing where $F^{\Oneup}$ and $F^{\Twoup}$ are of known form is well developed in the Bayesian literature, see e.g. \cite{Bernardo2000}, and most nonparametric work has concentrated on testing a parametric model versus a nonparametric alternative (the Goodness of Fit problem).
+Initial work on the Goodness of Fit problem \citep{FlRiRo96,CaPa96} used a Dirichlet process prior for the alternative distribution and compared to a parametric model.
+In this case, the nonparametric distributions will be almost surely discrete, and the Bayes factor will include a penalty term for ties.
+The method can lead to misleading results if the data is absolutely continuous, and has motivated the development of methods using nonparametric priors that guarantee almost surely continuous distributions.
+Dirichlet process mixture models are one such class.
 The calculation of Bayes factors for Dirichlet process-based models is discussed by \cite{basuchib}.
-Goodness of fit testing using mixtures of triangular distributions is given by \cite{McVinish09}.
-An alternative form of prior, the P\'olya tree, was considered by \cite{Berger2001}.
-Simple conditions on the prior lead to absolutely continuous distributions. \cite{Berger2001} develops a default approach and considers its properties as a conditional frequentist method. \cite{Hanson2006} discusses the use of Savage-Dickey density ratios to calculate Bayes factors in favour of the centering distribution (see also \cite{Branscum08}).
-Consistency issues are discussed in general by \cite{DassLee04} and \cite{McVinish09}.
-There has been less work on testing the hypothesis that two distributions are the same. \cite{PennellDunson2008} develop a Mixture of Dependent Dirichlet Processes approach to testing changes in an ordered sequence of distributions.
-However, rather than using Bayes factors, a tolerance measure approach is developed.
-Of course, Bayesian parametric hypothesis testing where $F^{(1)}$ and $F^{(2)}$ are of known form is well developed in the Bayesian literature, see e.g. \cite{Bernardo2000}.
+Goodness of fit testing using mixtures of triangular distributions is considered by \cite{McVinish09}.
+An alternative form of prior, the \Polya tree, was considered by \cite{Berger2001}.
+Simple conditions on the prior lead to absolutely continuous distributions. \cite{Berger2001} develop a default approach and consider its properties as a conditional frequentist method. \cite{Hanson2006} discusses the use of Savage-Dickey density ratios to calculate Bayes factors in favour of the centering distribution (see also \cite{Branscum08}).
+Consistency issues are discussed by \cite{DassLee04}, \cite{Rousseau2007}, \cite{Ghosal2008} and \cite{McVinish09}.
+There has been some work on testing the hypothesis that two distributions are the same; \cite{Dunson2008} consider hypothesis testing of stochastic ordering using restricted Dirichlet process mixtures, but their methods could be modified to allow two-sided hypotheses.
+They consider an interval null hypothesis and rely on Gibbs sampling for posterior computation. \cite{PennellDunson2008} develop a Mixture of Dependent Dirichlet Processes approach to testing changes in an ordered sequence of distributions using a tolerance measure. \cite{Bhattacharya2012} develop an approach for nonparametric Bayesian testing of differences between groups, with the data within each group constrained to lie on a compact metric space or Riemannian manifold.